 Even after just one wash, my hair is shinier, much less dull and more lively looking.

 What are the benefits of washing your hair with an apple cider vinegar rinse?

 First and foremost, I got turned onto washing my hair with ACV because it cleanses and cleans your hair like no other.
-It basically removes build upon other product in your hair, making it extra shiny, silky, and smooth.
-No matter how well you wash your hair, you will have product build up.
+It basically removes build upon other products in your hair, making it extra shiny, silky, and smooth.
+No matter how well you wash your hair, you will have product build-up.
 Whether it be